Eddie Money: Television, film, and radio career

-In 1997, he appeared in Wonderland, a documentary film about Levittown, New York, where Money went to high school.
-In the film, he said if he had "two tickets to paradise, I'd probably get back to Levittown".
+In 1997, he appeared in Wonderland, a documentary film about Levittown, New York, where Money attended high school.
+In the film, he said if he had "two tickets to paradise, I'd probably get back to Levittown."

 Money played a fictionalized version of himself on a 1999 episode of season 5 of The Drew Carey Show.
-In the episode, he had been Mimi's first husband early in his career and they never made their divorce official.
+In the episode, he had been Mimi Bobeck's first husband early in his career, and they were long separated but never officially divorced.
 In May 2002, he played himself on an episode of the sitcom The King of Queens.

-In October 2011, Money became the host of "Money in the Morning", a radio show on WSRV.
+In October 2011, Money became the host of "Money in the Morning," a radio show on WSRV.
 The gig lasted about three months.
 He appeared in a 2012 GEICO insurance commercial in which he is depicted as a travel agency owner who sings "Two Tickets to Paradise" to a family that wants tickets for a vacation.

-In January 2016, Money partnered with Howard Perl Entertainment, MTV VJ Nina Blackwood, and Hard Rock Rocksino to produce "Money for the Animals", a show designed to raise funds and adopt rescue animals in need.
+Soon after, Money partnered with Howard Perl Entertainment to produce special projects, including "Money for the Animals", a tour with MTV VJ Nina Blackwood designed to raise funds and adopt rescue animals in need.

 In 2018, Money appeared in episode 6 of The Kominsky Method as a fictionalized version of himself who is indebted to the Internal Revenue Service and portrays the character Freddie Money in an eponymous tribute act at a casino to avoid further tax problems.

 On April 8, 2018, Real Money, a reality television series about Money and his family, debuted on AXS TV.
 An episode sharing his cancer diagnosis aired on AXS TV the day before he died.
 The show's second season was expected to follow Money's "journey as he tells his family about the disease and undergoes treatment."

-In late April 2018, Weekly Alibi's August March interviewed Money, who waxed poetic about his career, his family, and his new television show.
+In late April 2018, Weekly Alibi's August March interviewed Money, who discussed his career, family, and new television show.